beatonma/commons/README.md

 # Commons

 Rewrite of Commons for Android.
 Under active development but not yet released.

+# Buzzwords
+Aside from being a useful tool, I am writing this app as a demo reel because I want to write software for a living.

+Here are some of the app's technical selling points:

+- Dependency injection using Dagger and Hilt.
+- Written in Kotlin with coroutines and flow.
+- Modular code structure.
+- MotionLayout/ConstraintLayout for interactive layouts and overall UI design.
+  - Where possible, new screens are now written with Jetpack Compose.
+- Retrofit for network calls and extensive use of Room for local data persistence, using the repository pattern.
+- Single activity architecture with the Jetpack Navigation Component.
+- Social features use Google Sign-In for account creation.
+- Unit tests ensure integrity of data structures and transformations.
+- Custom views where they are useful: e.g. TimelineView renders the professional history of a Member as a scrollable chart.

+# About the project
 Several years ago I released an Android app called Commons which aimed to make it easier to keep up-to-date with UK politics.
 It looked nice and made a lot of data readable and easy to access... but outside of the time I spent developing it, I never actually used it.
 It was ultimately an encyclopaedia which failed to make its content engaging.

 It also suffered from a very basic backend which required a lot of manual intervention to update.